Alan H. Guth '69, PhD '72

 - 2012 // Breakthrough Prize in Fundamental Physics

-- 2002 // Margaret MacVicar Faculty Fellow at MIT
+- 2002 // Margaret MacVicar Faculty Fellow, MIT (Honors MIT's Best Teachers)

-- 2001 // Benjamin Franklin Medal in Physics of the Franklin Institute
+- 2001 // Benjamin Franklin Medal in Physics, Franklin Institute

 - 2001 // Robinson Prize in Cosmology of the University of Newcastle upon Tyne, Great Britain